Updated: Feb 18

 It's a Choice

 If only you had a magic wand to be able to invite everyone you could to your wedding.
-In the real world, you have to be straight forward with who you really want there on the big day.
+You have to be straightforward with who you really want there on the big day in the real world.
 If you could not see yourself treating this person to a $200 dinner, that is a good start.
 If they have no stake in your relationship, that is also a determining factor.
 And if you have not spoken to this person in the last 6 months, chances are they will understand.
-There is absolutely no rule or law that says if someone invites you to their wedding then they have to be at yours.
-If you haven't maintained a friendship with someone, you shouldn't feel guilty for about not including them.
+There is absolutely no rule or law that says that if someone invites you to their wedding, they have to be at yours.
+If you haven't maintained a friendship with someone, you shouldn't feel guilty about not including them.

-Weddings are a sensitive, emotional and reverent affairs.
+Weddings are sensitive, emotional, and reverent affairs.
 Your friends and family will understand if you tell them you are planning an intimate event.
 Once you have your Guest List, you can work on the art of the invite.

 Invitations should be mailed within six to eight weeks before your wedding date.
 When addressing to invite a married couple, use "Mr. and Mrs. Ronald Davis."
-If every member of the family is invited, use "Mr. and Mrs. Ronald Davis and Family."
-When addressing older children, use their names are written out below their parents, i.e. Miss Erica Davis.
+If every family member is invited, use "Mr. and Mrs. Ronald Davis and Family."
+When addressing older children, use their names are written out below their parents, i.e., Miss Erica Davis.
 And if you are addressing two unmarried individuals, use each of their full names.

-The true art of the invite is in crafting a lean Guest List and staging the proper Invitation Suite.
-There is nothing easy about this art but with a bit of care, you can create a masterpiece.
+The invite's true art is in crafting a lean Guest List and staging the proper Invitation Suite.
+There is nothing easy about this art, but you can create a masterpiece with a bit of care.
 Setting the budget for your big day will act as a guideline for every other wedding decision, from your vendors and venue to the guest list.
 It will keep you in check and ensure that you know exactly where you are financially.

-Join our Blog to get updates on new Post!
+Join our Blog to get updates on the new Post!